docker-mailserver/docker-mailserver/docs/content/config/setup.sh.md

     'docker-mailserver'.
 Setup, configuration and much more is done with this script.

     Please note that the script executes most of the commands inside the container itself.
-    If the image was not found, this script will pull the :latest tag of mailserver/docker-mailserver.
+    If the image was not found, this script will pull the ':latest' tag of 'mailserver/docker-mailserver'.
 This tag refers to the latest release, see the tagging convention in the README under https://github.com/docker-mailserver/docker-mailserver/blob/master/README.md